masterdesky/astronomical-survey/README.md

 The program was developed in Python first, and I first comitted it to this repository.

 At 2018.05.04, 11:50 UT, I migrated the files to the https://github.com/masterdesky/ELTE_Tools_of_Information_2018 repository and continued to translate the source code to C++.
-Now it's moved backed into this repository, and will stay here.
+Now it's moved backed into this repository, and will stay here from now on.

 ## Main ojectives of the application: